-State and federal labor laws strictly forbid employers from retaliating against employees for a variety of actions.
+State and federal labor laws strictly forbid employers from retaliating against employees for taking legally-protected actions.
 It is illegal to terminate, demote, harass, refuse promotion, alter benefits, change job assignments, or otherwise retaliate against an individual for filing a complaint or lawsuit against an employer for discrimination or harassment, or to receive deserved benefits under various labor laws.

 In addition, federal law protects whistleblowers who report fraud against the government under the False Claims Act.
 Employees who were wrongfully retaliated against may have legal recourse through a labor and employment lawsuit.